CaptainBlackCat/Agora-Android-Tutorial-1to1/README.md

 In the sample, a helper method called `setupVideoProfile()` contains this logic and is invoked by `initAgoraEngineAndJoinChannel()` during the activity's creation:

-- It starts by enabling video with [enableVideo](https://docs.agora.io/en/2.2/product/Video/API%20Reference/communication_android_video?platform=Android).
+- It starts by enabling video with [enableVideo](https://docs.agora.io/en/2.3/product/Video/API%20Reference/communication_android_video?platform=Android).
-- The video encoding profile is then set to 360p and the `swapWidthAndHeight` parameter is set to `false` via [setVideoProfile](https://docs.agora.io/en/2.2/product/Video/API%20Reference/communication_android_video?platform=Android).
+- The video encoding profile is then set to 360p and the `orientationMode` parameter is set to `ORIENTATION_MODE_FIXED_PORTRAIT` via [setVideoEncoderConfiguration](https://docs.agora.io/en/2.3/product/Video/API%20Reference/communication_android_video?platform=Android).
 Each profile includes a set of parameters such as resolution, frame rate, bitrate, etc.

 Note: If a device's camera does not support the specified resolution, the SDK automatically chooses a suitable camera resolution.
-However, the encoder resolution still uses the profile specified by `setVideoProfile()`.
+However, the encoder resolution still uses the profile specified by `setVideoEncoderConfiguration()`.

 Since this configuration takes place before entering a channel, the end user will start in video mode rather than audio mode.
 If video mode is enabled during a call, the app will switch from audio to video mode.

 ### Set up Local Video
 The logic for the local video feed is contained within a helper method called `setupLocalVideo()` that is invoked by `initAgoraEngineAndJoinChannel()`: